flisanp/ms2-barcelona-guide/README.md

 - Trouble with linking buttons to map and showing the correct markers.
     - markers.push(marker) code was in the wrong place, moved it to inside the preceding for loop.

-- Info window on markers would not work
+- Info window on markers only shows last location